Last Updated on

 There's a fine line between a helpful reminder and spam.
 Bombarding users with constant push notifications can annoy users to the point of disabling notifications or uninstalling the app.

-Avoidance: Stick to a reasonable cadence.
+Solution: Stick to a reasonable cadence.
 Usually no more than 2-3 push messages per abandoned cart event is recommended.
 After that, if they haven't converted, move on.
 Also, ensure you stop sending once the cart is recovered or if the user manually emptied the cart.

 Poor Timing of Messages